-Psychological testing is available for people of all ages:
+Psychological testing is available for people of all ages.

 Psychological testing at Dakota Family Services has the ability to assess and diagnose:

 At Dakota Family Services, we perform assessments based on the specific needs of each patient.
 These tests help assess intellectual disability, depression, anger response patterns, behavior functioning, and more so we can evaluate strengths and weaknesses and make a diagnosis that helps us determine the best course of action for treatment.
-Each client undergoes a different series of tests, depending on their specific needs.
+Each patient undergoes a different series of tests, depending on their specific needs.

-Because each client undergoes a different series of tests, it is hard to determine an average cost.
+Because each parent undergoes a different series of tests, it is hard to determine an average cost.
 If psychological testing is recommended by your clinician, we will be happy to tell you what each test will cost.
 Although it depends on your coverage, many insurance companies cover psychological testing.